 8. Scheduling – use the Web Summit app to create a schedule of event that you want to attend.
 Your time must be planned to the minute.
 Another idea is to skip events altogether and rather engage in sales–whatever it means: present yourself and the company, attract investments and talent, etc.

-9. Tickets are always available, maybe even cheaper – even if everything is sold out on the website (or only the most expensive tickets remain), you can still write to the organizers viaemail, the mobile app, or the Intercom chat and ask for a cheaper option.
+9. Tickets are always available, maybe even cheaper – even if everything is sold out on the website (or only the most expensive tickets remain), you can still write to the organizers via email, the mobile app, or the Intercom chat and ask for a cheaper option.
 Describe your situation, tell them that you are an early stage startup and you have little money to work with.
 They might work with you on a solution.
-Also you can ask in the Summit community on Facebook and Telegram and you may be able to find tickets there.

 11. Useful and unforgettable gifts – prepare some special presents to giveaway to especially interested customers and investors.
 For example –phone power banks, stickers for notebook cameras or stylized pins given away by this years’ teams.